oimoyu/blender_skirt_rigid_generator/README.md

 # Blender addon generate rigid for skirt or hair

 ## Notice
+#### Untill the blender 4.0, due to the blender rigid body crash bug and uncontroable, this code will not ensure anything.
+Do not use this in your product environment.

 #### code is not be optimized, please save before using